opticdev/optic/README.md

 ### Prevent breaking changes using `optic diff`

 Optic can detect breaking changes between any two versions of an OpenAPI specification.
-Reference the versions using Git tags and branch names:
+Optic can lookup the versions using Git tags and branch names so you don't need to copy files around.

 **Compares the HEAD to the `main` branch**
 ```